techniq/svelte-ux/src/routes/index.md

   variants: {
     extend: {},
   },
-  plugins: [require('tailwindcss-elevation')(['responsive'])],
+  plugins: [require('svelte-ux/plugins/tailwind')],
 };
 ```

 A few notes regarding the config

 - Define `accent` color of your choice.
 Many components utilize this color and more are being updated to do so.
-- Currently `svelte-ux` uses the [tailwindcss-elevation](https://github.com/jonaskay/tailwindcss-elevation) plugin to use more [realistic shadows](https://www.joshwcomeau.com/css/designing-shadows/) by having multiple shadow layers, unlike the current Tailwind [shadows](https://tailwindcss.com/docs/box-shadow) which have at most 2 layers.
+- Currently `svelte-ux` provides a tailwind plugin to use more [realistic shadows](https://www.joshwcomeau.com/css/designing-shadows/) by having multiple shadow layers, unlike the current Tailwind [shadows](https://tailwindcss.com/docs/box-shadow) which have at most 2 layers, exposed as `elevation-#` classes.
 This may change in the future.

 Next, import Tailwind layers in `src/routes/__layout.svelte` style block